Lawn Dogs: Plot

 Devon and Trent's friendship grows, and they visit Trent's mother and his father, a Korean War veteran dying of a lung disease.
 After leaving their house, Trent and Devon go for a drive in the country.
 While stopped in a field, she insists that as they are "best friends", she can show him the surgical scar on her chest.
-Insisting he touch it to his reluctance, she then demands he show her the abdominal scar he sustained in a shooting.
+Insisting he touch it to his reluctance, she then demands he show her the abdominal scar he sustained in a shooting, which she touches as well.
 After this, they see Sean's escaped dog, running through the field.
 While trying to chase it down in the truck, they accidentally run him over.
-Trent kills the badly injured dog although Devon pleas for him not to, and she runs home in a panic.
+Trent kills the badly injured dog although Devon pleads with him not to, and she runs home in a panic.

 Clare and Morton, concerned over Devon's frantic behavior, ask her what happened.
 She won't provide details, only saying that Trent killed Sean's dog and mentions she and Trent took turns showing each other their scars.
 Assuming that Trent molested her, Morton drives out to Trent's property with Devon, assisted by Sean and the ex-cop security guard of Camelot Gardens.
 The three confront Trent while Devon sits in the car.

 Morton and Sean take turns beating Trent, and Morton accuses him of sexually abusing Devon.
 He attacks Trent with a piece of wood, beating him to the ground, handing it to Sean; but before he can hit him, Devon exits her father's car with his gun, shooting him in the abdomen.
 As Sean bleeds on the ground, Devon urges Trent to leave, and they say their goodbyes.

 Armed with her father's gun, Devon orders her dad to lift her up into the tree she and Trent had decorated with ribbons, and she imagines a river and a forest rising up behind Trent as he drives away, protecting him as he escapes.